payne/documentation/quickReference/Java-Quick-Reference.md

 Java is case sensitive

 `javac` is the Java compiler.
 It compiles `.java` files into `.class` files.
+The `.class` files are the bytecode for java.

 You need to run it with the `.java` extension
 ```bash